bamanan/telegram-rdv-bot/README.md

 # Orion RDV Bot

-Orion RDV Bot is a Telegram bot designed to check for available appointments on the Orion reservation system and notify users when appointments are found.
+Orion RDV Bot is a Telegram bot designed to check for available appointments on the Orion calendar of the Rennes prefecture and notify users when an appointment is found.

-**Warning**: Orion RDV Bot uses web scraping to retrieve appointment information from the Orion reservation system.
+**Warning**: Orion RDV Bot uses web scraping to retrieve appointment information from the shared calendar of the Ille-et-Vilaine prefecture.
 Make sure to use it responsibly and only for personal usage and avoid excessive scraping, as it may violate the terms of service of the website.

 ## Features

-- Scrapes the Orion reservation system for available appointments
+- Scrapes the shared calendar of the Ille-et-Vilaine prefecture for available appointments
 - Notifies users via Telegram when appointments are found
 - Allows users to start and stop appointment checking
 - Allows users to set the frequency of appointment checking